-The Group has adopted an internal code which prohibits the Company, directors and employees of the Group from dealings in securities of the Company while in possession of price-sensitive information, and during the periods beginning one month until the date of announcement of the Company's first half financial results (both dates inclusive) and the Company's full year financial results (both dates inclusive).
+The Group has adopted an internal code which prohibits the Company, its directors, and employees of the Group from dealings in securities of the Company while in possession of price-sensitive information, and during the periods beginning one month prior to the announcement of the Company's first half financial results until the announcement date (both dates inclusive), and from one month prior to the announcement of the Company's full-year financial results until the announcement date (both dates inclusive).

-In addition, the directors and officers are expected to observe insider trading laws at all times even when dealing in securities within the permitted trading period.
+In addition, the directors and officers are expected to observe insider trading laws at all times, even when dealing in securities within the permitted trading period.